niksheridan/niksheridan.github.io/decisions/ADR-0000_use_of_MADRs.md

 ## Context and Problem Statement

-[Describe the context and problem statement, e.g., in free form using two to three sentences.
-You may want to articulate the problem in form of a question.]

 * Do 'document behemoths' act as an intimidating barrier to those who need to refer to them making them ineffective as a means of controlling governance?
 * Can 'document behemoths' contain so much information they become brittle in their content and disguise linkage of multiple artefacts contained within them?
 * Can 'complicated templates' become so time comsuming to write that they are only '*done correctly and properly*' by a chosen few?